MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/05-configure-managed-identity.md

     </table>
     ```

 1. Edit the **Program.cs** file and insert the provided code snippet just above the `var app = builder.Build();` line.
 This change ensures the code executes during the application’s startup sequence.
+Replace `<app name>` with the actual name of your application.

     ```csharp
     using Microsoft.EntityFrameworkCore;
-    using myapp.Database;
+    using <app name>.Database;

     var builder = WebApplication.CreateBuilder(args);